 Nami

 Nami blends sustained poke, healing, and chain CC in one kit.
-Her Q lands as one of the most punishing AoE stuns in the bot lane at level 3, her E empowers your ADC’s auto-attacks with a slow on every hit, and her R provides team-wide engage or disengage in one button press.
+Her Q lands as one of the most punishing AoE stuns in the bot lane at level 3, her E empowers your ADC’s auto-attacks with a slow on every hit, and Tidal Wave provides team-wide engage or disengage in one button press.
+She’s safe into aggressive lanes — which the 26.13 Draven meta produces plenty of.

 Soraka